 Hey J. – I realize I’m talking with a woman of comedy and it’s not (the late and great) Phyllis Diller.
 And to make another point, I’ve never been known for my fashion sense.
 Keep in mind your question was not sent to Calvin Klein, which is the only name I know from the fashion design world.
 And that’s only because he designed my underwear – which is probably getting a little too personal for this FAQ and Answer session.

-I also know there will be comedians and humorous speakers reading this who will think it’s not an important question.
-They’re wrong because it is.
+I also know there will be comedians reading this who will think it’s not an important question.
+They’re wrong.
 In fact I can’t remember doing a comedy workshop where this question wasn’t asked.
 It’s also been asked by working comedians I’ve booked for various gigs.

 “What should I wear on stage?”

 The answer depends on who you are on stage and where you are performing.
-You have to consider both to find the correct answer.
+You must consider both to find the correct answer.